9001/copyparty/README.md

 ## quickstart

-download **[copyparty-sfx.py](https://github.com/9001/copyparty/releases/latest/download/copyparty-sfx.py)** and you're all set!
+just run **[copyparty-sfx.py](https://github.com/9001/copyparty/releases/latest/download/copyparty-sfx.py)** -- that's it! 🎉

 * or install through pypi (python3 only): `python3 -m pip install --user -U copyparty`
 * or if you cannot install python, you can use [copyparty.exe](#copypartyexe) instead
 * or if you prefer to [use docker](./scripts/docker/) 🐋 you can do that too
+  * docker has all deps built-in, so skip this step:

-enable thumbnails (images/audio/video), media indexing, and audio transcoding by installing recommended dependencies:
+enable thumbnails (images/audio/video), media indexing, and audio transcoding by installing some recommended deps:

 * **Alpine:** `apk add py3-pillow ffmpeg`
 * **Debian:** `apt install python3-pil ffmpeg`